 International Arbitration against the Republic of Indonesia

-Churchill then moved to file a claim of international arbitration against the Republic of Indonesia for breaches of Indonesia’s obligations under the Bilateral Investment Treaty between the United Kingdom and the Republic of Indonesia (the "UK-Indonesia BIT").
+In 2012, Churchill moved to file a claim of international arbitration against the Republic of Indonesia (“ROI”) for breaches of Indonesia’s obligations under the Bilateral Investment Treaty between the United Kingdom and the Republic of Indonesia (the "UK-Indonesia BIT").

 In the international arbitration at the International Centre for Settlement of Investment Disputes (“ICSID”), Churchill is seeking the full relief owed to it under the provisions of the UK-Indonesia BIT and under International law.